sfc-gh-puneet-lakhanpal/medium-blog-run-ray-in-snowflake/README.md

     - In order to deploy everything including the compute pools, services, volumes, jobs and needed streamlit table for feedback, you can run `./configure_project.sh --action=deploy_all`.
 After starting up Ray, the code will deploy Vicuna 13B model on Ray Serve.
 This is a synchronous job, so the `configure_project.sh` execution will appear as if it is hung, when it actually is not (this should take around 10 minutes to fully deploy Vicuna 13B model on Ray Serve).
 In order to see its status, either
         * Navigate to Snowsight Query History and look for the query `EXECUTE SERVICE IN COMPUTE POOL VICUNA13B_RAY_HEAD_POOL';`
         * Or execute the commands in `get_job_status.sql`.
     - Once the script execution finishes, the script will spit out URLs for Ray head node (ray dashboard, jupyter notebook, grafana, prometheus and RayServe API); as well as URL for Streamlit app.
 Browse to those URLs.
 These URLs are public but authenticated by user's Snowflake username/password.
+Alternatively, you can also get these urls by putting the following in Snowflake worksheet: `call get_service_public_endpoints('<your_database>', '<your_schema>', ‘streamlit');` for the streamlit endpoint and `call get_service_public_endpoints('<your_database>', '<your_schema>', spcs_ray_custom_head_service');` for the Ray dashboard/jupyter notebook/grafana/prometheus/rayserveapi endpoints.
         * For accessing Ray Serve API inside the SPCS Ray cluster, open the `notebook` url from terminal output in browser and upload the notebook `ui/notebooks/test_local_vicuna13b_16ktokens_chat.ipynb` to `/home/snowflake` location within jupyter.
+The default jupyter password is admin.
         * For accessing Streamlit app, open the `streamlit` url from the terminal output in browser and directly interact with the model.
 This streamlit app does not have any existing prompt.
         ![Streamlit on SPCS](images/llm_spcs_ray.mov.gif?raw=true "Streamlit on SPCS")
         * The Grafana dashboard will be available at `<https://GRAFANA_PUBLIC_URI>/d/rayDefaultDashboard/?var-datasource=Prometheus`.
 Default username/password for grafana is admin/admin.
 The first time you login into that url, you will see an error saying you need dashboard:read permission.
 Just login on the right with the admin/admin as username/password for grafana and then you will be able to see the dashboard.
 See that dashboard below.